Skip to main content

 • Stale cursors are explicit via CURSOR_TOO_OLD

-• get_since returns ciphertext messages regardless of entitlement status.
+• get_since returns ciphertext messages regardless of access status.

-• Entitlement gates key issuance/decryption, not ciphertext retrieval.
+• Stream access gates key issuance/decryption, not ciphertext retrieval.

 Payments and Key Management (Normative)

-This section defines how subscriber-paid monetization works with VM-level encryption and native CBY billing.
+This section defines how subscriber-paid monetization works with CBSS threshold-PRE custody and native CBY billing.

-• In PLATFORM_MANAGED mode, entitlement is tracked per (stream_id, beneficiary_account) via active_until_key_epoch on the Stream Key Manager
+• In SUBSCRIBER_PAID mode, stream access is tracked per (stream_id, beneficiary_account) via active_until_key_epoch on the Stream Key Manager.

-• Entitlement window is rolling: access check for epoch k succeeds iff k ≤ active_until_key_epoch
+• Access window is rolling: check for epoch k succeeds iff k ≤ active_until_key_epoch.

 Payload confidentiality

-• Stream publishes inline CIPHERTEXT payloads in PLATFORM_MANAGED mode
+• Stream publishes inline CIPHERTEXT payloads in SUBSCRIBER_PAID mode.

 Key distribution flow

-• Keys are registered per account (not per actor or per subscription)
+• X25519 keys are registered per account (not per actor or per subscription).

 • payer_account MAY be any funded account, including a third party

-• CBY is debited from payer_account; entitlement accrues to beneficiary_account
+• CBY is debited from payer_account; stream access accrues to beneficiary_account

 • The payer has no implicit access to decryption keys